enricomarchesin/spark-streaming-example/README.md

 The Spark Streaming UI will be available at: http://localhost:4040/streaming/

+## Questions about Structured Streaming approach

-## Q1.
+### Q1.
 How did changing values on the SparkSession property parameters affect the throughput and latency of the data?

 When `.trigger(processingTime=XYZ)` is set on the Structured Stram, the most important parameter is `maxOffsetsPerTrigger`.